 Information provided by the applicant was deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity.

 The application indicates an inability to maintain and operate an MTC in compliance with the requirements of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94I, and 935 CMR 501.000 including, but not limited to, 935 CMR 501.105 and 935 CMR 501.110 based on the submission of information required by 935 CMR 501.101(1) and (2).
+94I, and 935 CMR 501.000: Medical Use of Marijuana including, but not limited to, 935 CMR 501.105: General Operational Requirements for Medical Marijuana Treatment Centers and 935 CMR 501.110: Security Requirements for Medical Marijuana Treatment Centers based on the submission of information required by 935 CMR 501.101(1) and (2).

-The applicant has been determined to be unsuitable pursuant to any one or more of the factors listed in 935 CMR 501.800 and 935 CMR 501.801.
+The applicant has been determined to be unsuitable pursuant to any one or more of the factors listed in 935 CMR 501.800: Background Check Suitability Standard for Licensure and Registration and 935 CMR 501.801: Suitability Standard for Licensure.

-The applicant failed to comply with the control limitations listed in 935 CMR 501.050(1)(b) through (d) or would likely fail to comply with such limitations if a License were granted.
+The applicant failed to comply with the control limitations listed in 935 CMR 501.050(1)(b) or would likely fail to comply with such limitations if a License were granted.

 An applicant had its License or registration revoked or application denied in the Commonwealth or an Other Jurisdiction.

 Any other ground that serves the purposes of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94I, or 935 CMR 501.000.
+94I, or 935 CMR 501.000: Medical Use of Marijuana.

 501.415: Void Medical Marijuana Treatment Center License